 Routes

 BKOOL’s route library is one of the biggest I’ve seen.
-But as I noted earlier, the routes are often not in high definition.
-I believe this is because of poor requirements on quality.
+However, as I noted earlier, the routes are often not defined in high definition.
+I believe this is because of poor quality requirements.

 The following pictures show how they look: